TryZeroOne/Contagio/README.md

 A:
 - Most likely, you have a preconfigured setup.
 Please watch my [video](https://youtu.be/xHw7I4PqnDU) and repeat all the steps.
 Compare the config.toml -> BotServer with the IP and port specified in the bot's config.
 - If it's a public exploit, these bots are probably already locked.
+- Check the quality of the bots, most likely they can't open binary files.

 ## Donations